 Under the Revised Implementing Rules and Regulations of REIT Act of 2009, section 4c, the Company shall present a computation of its distributable dividend taking into consideration requirements under the provisions of the Act and the Rule.
 Distributable income is not a measure of performance under the PFRS.
-For the three months ended March 31, 2022 and year ended December 31, 2021 the distributable income amounts to ₱382.4 million and ₱1,855.1 million, respectively.
+The REIT entity is required to distribute at least 90% of its annual income as dividends to its investors.
+For the year ended December 31, 2021 the distributable income is the same with the net income which amounted to P1,855.1 million.
+The required dividend to be declared by the company is P1,699 million for the year 2021, as of June 30, 2022, the Company has declared dividends amounted to P2,212 million (refer to page 31 for the breakdown) or 119.21% of distributable income for the year 2021.